Rage Against The Machine | Tunes + Guitar Lessons

 Know Your Enemy chords lesson.

-You can learn how to play Know Your Enemy by Rage Against The Machine using chords, lyrics, and a Spytunes video guitar lesson.
+You can learn how to play Know Your Enemy by Rage Against The Machine using chords, lyrics, a chord chart, and the original recording.

 Know your enemy!
 Come on…